 For more than 80 years, people have come from around the world to receive the highly individualized, innovative, and intensive aphasia therapy the U-M Aphasia Program (UMAP) is known for.

 We’ve heard it many times: you didn’t ask to be part of this club.

 Yet, here you are.
 It’s frightening to be thrust into this world of post-injury or post-stroke language recovery, but you’re not alone.
 The University of Michigan Aphasia Program (UMAP) provides intensive speech and language therapy for people with language disorders after a stroke, brain injury, illness, or other neurological disorder.

 We’re here to help.
 We work with you to develop communication skills that work for your life (using the Life Participation Approach to Aphasia recovery, as well as other methods and therapies).
 We also offer a caregiver component to our therapy and encourage caregivers to be involved in therapy so the skills you learn here can continue at home.

 If that sounds like what you or your loved one needs, consider our program your next step.

 Our program does more than just focus on the effects of aphasia — and it sets us apart.

 When you are affected by aphasia, the world can be a lonely place.
 Things that were once familiar are foreign.
 Something that once came easy to you, like answering a yes-or-no question or making a phone call can be overwhelming and frustrating.
 After nearly a century of working with those with aphasia, we understand that.
 The aphasia program focus isn't just language recovery following a stroke or head injury.

 You will meet others like you, with similar challenges and inspiring triumphs.
-We focus on developing your communication skills to help you find meaningful ways to communicate after a stroke, head injury, or illness.
+The U-M Aphasia Program focuses on helping you find meaningful ways to communicate after a stroke, head injury, or illness.